michalszulowski/worktime-measurer/README.md

 ### Selected elements
 - Serialization of objects with collections to JSON with GSON library
-- Unit test with JUnit
+- Unit tests with JUnit
 - Usage of my other project as external dependencies
 - Usage of Lombok
 - Added support for usage of different languages